saurabhgadia4/pindrop/README.md

    $ sudo pip install cherrypy

-Steps to run and API suppport:-
+Steps to run monitor service and API suppport:-

 1. $ python pinLauncher.py
    this will start the cherrypy engine.
 To stop the cherry engine you can just press ctrl+c.
 Currently we are running in default setting of cherrypy.
 So it is launced at "http://127.0.0.1:8080/start"